-Select the desired scene from the scene selection screen and rotate the zoom control ( $\square$ 3) to T (2) to view a description of that scene.
-To return to the original screen, rotate the zoom control to T (2) again.
+Select the desired scene from the scene selection screen and rotate the zoom control ($\square 3$) to T(e) to view a description of that scene.
+To return to the original screen, rotate the zoom control to T(e) again.